Chiari I Malformation

 There are four different types of Chiari malformation (I, II, III, and IV).
 Chiari I is the most common.

 Doctors don't know exactly what causes Chiari I malformation.
 A baby can be born with Chiari I malformation or it can develop in the first few years of life.
 Less often, the malformation can happen later in life from trauma, infection, or other medical problems.

 Chiari I malformation can run in families.
 So it may have a genetic cause.

 How Is Chiari I Malformation Diagnosed?

 Chiari I malformations usually don't cause symptoms.
-So many aren't found until an imaging study of the brain or upper spine is done for a different reason.
+So many aren't found until an imaging study (such as an MRI) of the brain or upper spine is done for a different reason.

 How Is a Chiari Malformation Treated?

-For kids without symptoms, doctors usually recommend getting follow-up MRIs to check for any changes.
+For kids without symptoms or who have mild symptoms, doctors usually recommend getting follow-up MRIs to check for any changes.
 Surgery is not usually needed.

 For children with severe symptoms, doctors often recommend a surgery called posterior fossa decompression.
 This surgery makes more space for the cerebellum and lowers pressure on the spinal cord.